lkschn/WQ_tools/README.md

 # WQ_tools
-Scripts, functions and tools to deal with the water quality part of dfm. test if I can commit
+This package deals with the water quality part of dfm.
+It contains functions and tools to access the NWDM database, access DWAQ model output and plot model vs NWDM comparisons.